Universiti Teknologi PETRONAS (UTP) was established on 10 January 1997 and is a leading private university in Malaysia.

 - Leaped 88 places to 145th from its previous 233rd place in the QS World University Rankings by Broad Subject of Engineering and Technology 2018.
 UTP was ranked in 4 subjects, Chemical Engineering was ranked Top 150, Top 200 for Mechanical Engineering, Top 250 for Electrical Engineering and Top 300 for Computer Science & Information System.

-- Improved its standing in the QS Asia University Rankings 2017, moving up 26 places and is now ranked Top 101.
+- Improved its standing in the QS Asia University Rankings 2019, moving up 2 places and is now ranked 99.

 - Advanced 20 places in the QS Top 50 under 50 2019.
 It is now ranked at the 71-80 band, improving its position from the 91-100 band last year.
 The ranking is based on the world's best universities that are less than 50 years old.